 In the US, trucks that travel more than 500 miles per day use 838 million gallons of fuel annually for rest periods of idling .

 In this SimScale project—car cabin airflow analysis—the simulation analysis is based on a steady-state convective heat transfer with the k-omega SST model for turbulence modeling.

 The cabin interior has 4 inlet air conditioning ducts (2 in the center and 2 at the sides) and one outlet.
 The simulation investigates the flow field and temperature distribution inside the cabin.
 The results show that flow and temperatures vary at different sections inside the cabin.
 The whole process was run on 8 computer cores and took around 12.5 hours.

-All projects described in this article and many other can be copied and used as templates for free.
+All projects described in this article and many others can be copied and used as templates for free.
 This way, you can modify them and start your own simulation in the easiest way possible.
 Just visit the SimScale Public Projects library and use any project you need.